 Andrew has worked with some of the biggest names in rock, including Green Day, Weezer, Audioslave, Black Sabbath, Metallica, Linkin Park, Hozier and U2.
 He has also worked with legends such as Johnny Cash, Neil Diamond and Iggy Pop, and indie artists such as Manu Chao, Tinariwen, Duke Spirit, Farao, CRX, Cass McCombs and Blood Red Shoes and mixed Jay Z's '99 Problems'.

-He has won three Grammy’s to date, starting with Best Rock Album for the Red Hot Chilli Peppers 'Stadium Arcadium', then Album of the Year for Adele's '21', and most recently Best Reggae Album for Ziggy Marley’s Fly Rasta, as well as the International Engineer of the Year Award from the MPG.
+He has won three Grammy’s to date, starting with Best Rock Album for the Red Hot Chili Peppers 'Stadium Arcadium', then Album of the Year for Adele's '21', and most recently Best Reggae Album for Ziggy Marley’s Fly Rasta, as well as the International Engineer of the Year Award from the MPG.

 Despite starting out as a musician, Andrew found that what he enjoyed most was working behind the scenes.
 He toured with Stevie Wonder, as a keyboard tech and Michael Jackson, as his live sound engineer, but he eventually found his home in the studio, and honed his craft working for producers such as Rob Cavallo, Don Was and Rick Rubin.
 Alongside his recording work, Andrew has also taken on a producer role with bands such as Favez, Gogol Bordello, The Duke Spirit, Low Roar and others.